jmcheon/jmcheon.github.io/_posts/2023-03-14-expectToken.md

 # expectToken method from Parser class

-"it is to check if the current token has a valid number of parameters. it works for only simple directives."
+"it is to check the current token type and text."

 |            |         `type`         |    `name`    |                        `description`                         |
 | :--------: | :--------------------: | :----------: | :----------------------------------------------------------: |